 - Stewart Copeland of The Police has been known to bust a snare open in the middle of a number.

-- Rick Allen can work up a sweat behind his kit (and apparently, commit domestic abuse) with only one arm.
+- Def Leppard's Rick Allen can work up a sweat behind his kit with only one arm.

 - Ian Paice of Deep Purple is known for his explosive drumming style (see intro to the title track of "Fireball", all of the title track of "Burn" and the second half of "Space Truckin'" from the drum solo onwards) but is known for almost never talking during interviews and being generally very reserved.
 Given that much of Deep Purple's lineup problems were due to the presence of huge egos in the group (Vocalists David Coverdale and Ian Gillan, and most notably guitarist Ritchie Blackmore), it is perhaps not a surprise that he is the only remaining founding member of the band.

-- Somewhat of a subversion; Nick Mason has always been the quiet one of the group, but his drumming style could be considered wild at times, especially on rockers like "Interstellar Overdrive" and "One of These Days".
+- Pink Floyd's Nick Mason has always been the quiet one of the group, but his drumming style could be considered wild at times, especially on rockers like "Interstellar Overdrive" and "One of These Days".
 Also, on the one song he "sang" on in the band's whole career, "One Of These Days", Mason had only one line, growled through a ring modulator: "One of these days, I'm going to cut you into little pieces!"
+Averted in "Learning to Fly".
+That very calm, methodical voice reading a pre-takeoff checklist during the bridge?
+That's Nick, and it was recorded straight off the comm radio in his airplane.

 - KISS takes this literally with the Cat (Peter Criss, then Eric Singer).
 Eric Carr never wore the Cat make-up; he was the Fox.
 And yet Eric Singer's style is more like Peter Criss', jazz-oriented and very relaxed and technical.
 It was Eric Carr, the Fox, who was the rampaging rock drummer of the band.